A Unified Dissertation on Bearing Rigidity Theory: Abstract

 \section{Abstract}

-This work focuses on the bearing rigidity theory, namely the branch of knowledge investigating the structural properties necessary for multi-element systems to preserve the inter-units bearings when exposed to deformations.
-The original contributions are twofold.
-The first one consists in the definition of a general framework for the statement of the principal definitions and results that are then particularized by evaluating the most studied metric spaces, providing a complete overview of the existing literature about the bearing rigidity theory.
-The second one rests on the determination of a necessary and sufficient condition guaranteeing the rigidity properties of a given multi-element system, independently of its metric space.
+This work focuses on bearing rigidity theory, namely the branch of knowledge investigating the structural properties necessary for multi-element systems to preserve the inter-unit bearings under deformations.
+The contributions of this work are twofold.
+The first one consists in the development of a general framework for the statement of the principal definitions and properties of bearing rigidity.
+We show that this approach encompasses results existing in the literature, and also provides a systematic approach for studying bearing rigidity on any differential manifold in $SE(3)^n$, where $n$ is the number of agents.
+The second contribution is the derivation of a general form of the rigidity matrix, a central construct in the study of rigidity theory.
+We provide a necessary and sufficient condition for the infinitesimal rigidity of a bearing framework as a property of the rank of the rigidity matrix.
+Finally, we present two examples of multi-agent systems not encountered in the literature and we study their rigidity properties using the developed methods.